The OGLE Collection of Variable Stars. Over 15 000 Delta Scuti Stars in the Large Magellanic Cloud

-Our search for $\delta$~Sct variables in the LMC followed procedures similar to those described in Soszy{\'n}ski \etal (2022).
-Firstly, the {\it I}-band time series of each star observed by OGLE in the LMC were passed through the period-search algorithm implemented in the {\sc Fnpeaks} code\footnote{http://helas.astro.uni.wroc.pl/deliverables.php?lang=en\&active=fnpeaks}.
-We explored the frequency range from 0 to 100~cycles per day with a resolution of $5\cdot10^{-5}$~cycles per day.
+The OGLE-IV project regularly observes an area of 765 square degrees in the Magellanic System region, fully covering the LMC, SMC, and the Magellanic Bridge connecting both galaxies.
+We adopted the celestial meridian of 2\zdot\uph8 as the arbitrary boundary that separates the LMC from the SMC in the sky.
+In the LMC region, the OGLE survey monitors the brightness of around 70 million stars with {\it I}-band magnitudes ranging from about 13.0 to 21.5.
+A detailed description of the instrumentation, photometric reductions, and astrometric calibrations of the OGLE-IV observations is provided by Udalski \etal (2015). \Section{Search for ${\pmb \delta}$~Sct Stars} Our search for $\delta$~Sct variables in the LMC followed procedures similar to those described in Soszy{\'n}ski \etal (2022).
+Firstly, the {\it I}-band time series of each star observed by OGLE in the LMC were passed through the period-search algorithm implemented in the {\sc Fnpeaks} code\footnote{\it http://helas.astro.uni.wroc.pl/deliverables.php?lang=en\&active=fnpeaks}.
+We explored the frequency range from 0 to 100~cycles per day with a resolution of $5\times10^{-5}$~cycles per day.
 For each light curve, we measured the dominant period and then subtracted it, along with its first two harmonics, from the data.
 Then, we repeated the periodicity search procedure on the residuals, allowing us to measure two strongest periods for each source.

 The next stage of our procedure for selecting and classifying $\delta$~Sct stars in the LMC was based on the visual inspection of the light curves with a dominant period shorter than 0.3~d.
 After excluding known eclipsing variables and RR~Lyr stars, we examined the {\it I}- and {\it V}-band light curves of over 100~thousand stars with the largest signal-to-noise ratios of their periods.
 Although the OGLE {\it V}-band light curves consist of a smaller number of data points compared to the {\it I}-band time series, this is compensated by lower noise in the {\it V} filter for most $\delta$~Sct variables.
 Based on the characteristic shapes of the light curves, we selected an initial sample of candidate $\delta$~Sct stars.
 Furthermore, we identified a number of double-mode pulsators based on their high signal-to-noise secondary periods and period ratios in the range of 0.75 to 0.81 (see Section~9).